srg-ics-uplb/ubuntu-admin-recipes/_sources/filesystem.rst.txt

 Filesystem
 =====================

-* Find all files modified since 28 days ago or less that are greater than 50MB and perform an ls on the found files.
+* Find all files in `/var` modified since 28 days ago or less that are greater than 50MB and perform an `ls` on each found files.

 .. code-block:: console